based2/KB/devops/aaa.md

 http://muratbuffalo.blogspot.com/2016/02/holistic-configuration-management-at.html

-ianceicys 3 hours ago [–]
+HN ianceicys:
 DevOps isn't about doing the jobs of two persons (software engineer + infra engineer) it's about automating away 1 and being WAY more efficient.

 Take a look at how GitHub does DevOps: Make your team’s deploys as boring as hell and stop stressing about it: https://zachholman.com/posts/deploying-software